skx/overseer/README.md

 * HTTP & HTTPS
    * Note that no certificate validation is coded explicitly.
 * IMAP & IMAPS
-   * Use `mail.example.com must run imaps with tls insecure` to skip TLS validation.
-   * This is required because we connect by IP address rather than hostname.
 * MySQL
 * ping
 * POP3 & POP3S
-   * Use `mail.example.com must run pop3s with tls insecure` to skip TLS validation.
-   * This is required because we connect by IP address rather than hostname.
 * redis
 * rsync
 * SMTP